 Who may complain?

-Any person can make a complaint about a solicitor.
+Any person or body may make a complaint about a solicitor.
 There need not be any formal relationship between the solicitor and the complainant.

 How is a complaint made?

-All complaints about solicitors must be made to the Office of the Legal Services Commissioner.
+All complaints about solicitors must be made to or by the NSW Legal Services Commissioner.

 The complaint must:

-- be made in writing (but not email) within three years of the date on which the conduct complained about occurred
+- be made in writing within three years of the date on which the conduct complained about occurred

 - identify the complainant

-- identify the individual against whom the complaint is made, and
+- identify the individual or law practice against whom the complaint is made, and

 - describe the alleged conduct that is the subject of the complaint

-The Commissioner has the discretion to deal with a complaint about conduct that occurred more than three years ago if it is judged to be just and fair to do so or the complaint involves an allegation of professional misconduct and it is in the public interest to deal with it.
+A complaint about conduct that occurred more than three years ago may be dealt with if it just and fair to do so or if the complaint involves an allegation of professional misconduct and it is in the public interest to deal with it.
 This will depend on the circumstances of each complaint.